 - Automatic thread cutter etc.

 Computerized sewing machines are comparatively more smoother than mechanical machines.
 Many of them have also been designed to work without a foot pedal.
-Instead of having a foot pedal there is a start/stop button in front of the machine with the option of controlling the speed.
+Instead, there is a start/stop button in front of the machine with the option of controlling the speed.

 The most noticeable feature with computerized sewing machine is that you have a huge selection of stitches to choose from.

 So, between a mechanical and a computerized sewing machine, which is better?
-Well, it all depends on what you want from your machine, what kinds of projects you will be undertaking, the budget that you have among other.
+Well, it all depends on what you want from your machine.
+What kinds of projects you will be undertaking, and the budget that you have among others.

-If you only need to do basic sewing such as simple home projects and repairs then a mechanical sewing machine will do just fine BUT my recommendation to you is that if you are able, even as a beginner, buy a computerized sewing machine because you have many more stitching options plus a computerized sewing machine makes sewing much more smoother.
+If you only need to do basic sewing such as simple home projects and repairs, then a mechanical sewing machine will do just fine.
+But, a computerized sewing machine can be beneficial because you have many more stitching options.
+Plus, a computerized sewing machine makes sewing much more smoother